theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/field-validation.md

 title: Field Validation
 nav_order: 1
 description: >-
-    Apply validation rules to individual fields to alert users to mistakes before the data is submitted to the database.
-problem: >-
     Users who are unfamiliar to a database are making data input errors.
 context: >-
     Data entry in forms.
+solution: >-
+    Apply validation rules to individual fields to alert users to mistakes before the data is submitted to the database.
 examples:

 ---